-Currently in his second term on the City Council, Oakland Councilmember Dan Kalb is known as a hard-working, committed public servant and community advocate, always looking to make life better for the people of Oakland.
+Currently in his third term on the City Council, Oakland Councilmember Dan Kalb is known as a hard-working, committed public servant and policy advocate, always looking to make life better for the people of Oakland and beyond.

 Secured millions of dollars in annual funds for affordable housing;

 Authored the city's Tenant Protection Ordinance and other anti-displacement laws;

 Authored the charter ballot measure to create a civilian Police Commission;

 Wrote the ordinance to ban the storage and handling of coal in Oakland;

 Created an innovative City-OUSD partnership to reduce chronic absenteeism in our public schools.

 In 2020, Dan successfully ran for re-election to the City Council to continue building on the progress we’ve made and to address our city’s real challenges head-on.

 In addition to his work on the Council, Dan serves as the City's official representative to StopWaste—Alameda County's Recycling and Waste Authority, and is the immediate past Chair of the East Bay Community Energy (EBCE) authority.
 He also serves on the boards of the League of California Cities (including Cal Cities Housing Committee) and Civic Well.